FaserF/hassio-addons/er-dashboard/DOCS.md

 ### Database

-The add-on includes a bundled PostgreSQL 17 instance.
-Data is persisted in the add-on's internal storage.
-If you ever need to reset the database, you can wipe the add-on data.
+The app includes a bundled PostgreSQL 17 instance.
+Data is persisted in the app's internal storage.
+If you ever need to reset the database, you can wipe the app data.

 ### Custom Backgrounds

 You can upload your own background images and videos via the Web UI.
-These are stored within the add-on's persistent storage.
+These are stored within the app's persistent storage.